tommywong811/fyp-frontend/docs/typesOfPlugins/README.md

 `normalizedHeight` - number

 `height` divided by current level's scale, (i.e. the height value at default zoom level)

+#### moving[PropertName]
+The below properties prefixed with `moving` (i.e. `movingX`) means the values keep changing while the user is doing drag and drop action while the counterpart property without prefix `moving` (i.e. `x`) represent a value before a user action just started and will be updated until the user has finished the drag and drop action.

 <!-- [movingX](properties/movingX.md ':include') -->
 #### movingX